 Angela Lansbury’s hot.

-Dame Angela Lansbury is a British actress and singer whose career in theater, television, and film spans eight decades and has earned many honors and awards, including five Tony Awards.
-She was, in fact, incredibly beautiful when she was young.
+Dame Angela Lansbury (1925-2022) was a British-American actress and singer whose career in theater, television, and film spanned eight decades, earning many honors and awards, including six Tony Awards, six Golden Globe Awards, and eighteen Primetime Emmy Awards.

 Jell-O is a sweetened gelatin dessert made by General Foods Corporation.
 The powdered gelatin that serves as a base for the product was first developed in 1845 by Peter Cooper.
 In the 1880s, New York carpenter Pearle Wait bought the patent, replicated the powder, and added flavors to it.
 The first flavors available were lemon, orange, raspberry, and strawberry.
 The Jell-O name was bestowed upon it in 1897.